Proven-Paradox/shaper-system/Handbook.md

 ### Upkeep
 Any Ability with an Upkeep in its cost requires the given cost to be paid at the beginning of the user's turn.
 As long as its Upkeep is paid, the Ability has no duration.
 (To clarify; the listed cost is paid when the action starting it is taken, and the Upkeep cost is paid on all subsequent rounds.)

+### Buff Tracks
-The Buff/Debuff tracks are a way of measuring advantage or disadvantage Offense or Defense.
+These are a way of measuring advantage or disadvantage Offense or Defense.
 Unless you are in conditions that specify otherwise, you start every combat at level 0 in both tracks.
 Several different Abilities can affect this track, which provides appropriate benefits or downsides to every character in a unified way.
-### The Offensive Track
+#### The Offensive Track
 * **Level 3** - You make Offense rolls at Boon +4, and your Mental and Physical Offense increase by your Hero Tier.
 * **Level 2** - You make Offense rolls at Boon +3, and your Abilities that require Offense rolls cost 1 less HP or MP per Hero Tier.
 This cannot take an Ability’s cost below 1.
 * **Level 1** - You make Offense rolls at Boon +2.